upcliujie/mesa/docs/gallium/cso/rasterizer.rst

     Controls whether the last pixel in a line is drawn or not.
+OpenGL omits the last pixel to avoid double-drawing pixels at the ends of lines when drawing connected lines. line_first_pixel
+    Controls whether the first pixel in a line is drawn or not.
 OpenGL omits the last pixel to avoid double-drawing pixels at the ends of lines when drawing connected lines.
+Vulkan requires first and last pixels.

 Points